-6. Actuarial Cost of the Self-Employed Scheme
+7. Actuarial Cost of the Self-Employed Scheme

-The scheme is financed by 7% of insurable earnings, and already is confronting financial deficits as shown in Table 7.
+The scheme is financed by 7% of insurable earnings, and already is confronting financial deficits, as shown in Table 7.
 Such deficits are funded by internal transfers from the general scheme, that over time will worsen the actuarial situation of the long-term branch.
-An assessment by the Research Division would allow a more precise analysis of actuarial costs.

 Table 7

-Actuarial Cost of the Self -Employed Scheme (Preliminary Assessment) a/
+Actuarial Cost of the Self -Employed Scheme

 (in percent of insurable earnings)

-(in percent of insurable c carmings)

 Contributions 7.0%

-Short-term benefits 1.1
+Short-term benefits 1.3

-Long-term benefits 6.4
+Long-term benefits 10.8

-Administrative expenditure 0.5
+Administrative expenditure 1.5

-Total expenditure 8.0%
+Total expenditure 13.64%

-Surplus (deficit) $(1.0)\%^{\frac{b}{-}}$
+Surplus (deficit) (6.64)%